 The LEAD Program

 The LEAD program stands for Leadership Empowerment And Development.
 With up to 6 sessions of leadership development, LITE provides leadership trainers who visit high school classes for in-person learning.
-This program is great for first time schools and freshmen.
+This program is great for freshmen to start their high school experience; however, all high school grade levels can benefit.
 From leadership and reasoning to social-emotional learning, students experience discussion, activities, and presentation of higher education leadership skills.
+LEAD is a comprehensive program that encompasses individual and team development, workforce development, and violence prevention awareness.
+Leadership training assists students to address peer pressure, bullying, and more.

 Each program session is typically done in-class during a standard class period or 2 sessions in a 90 minute block schedule.
 Several of these programs can be done in an assembly.
 Please let us know your preferences, and we will be happy to offer our services.